 - where a formal court order has been issued;

 - for the prevention or detection of a crime;

 - to the Jury Central Summoning Bureau indicating those persons who are aged 76 or over and are no longer eligible for jury service.

 Government Digital Service

-When you apply to register to vote, your identity needs to be verified before we can add your details to the electoral register.
+When you apply to register to vote or for a Voter Authority Certificate, your identity needs to be verified before we can add your details to the electoral register.
 To verify your identity, the data you provide will be processed by the national Individual Electoral Registration Digital Service (IERDS) which is managed by the Cabinet Office.
 As part of this process your data will be shared with the Department for Work and Pensions and the Cabinet Office Suppliers that are data processors for the Individual Electoral Registration Digital Service.

 You can find more information about this on register to vote privacy website.